isabella232/OctoStyle/_pages/republishing-to-dev-to.md

    In addition to these, add the following new header item:
    - `canonical_url` - this is the URL from octopus.com which dev.to will add to the top of the republished post to link back to the original post.

-1. Remove the original post's header information.
+1. Remove the original post’s header information.

-   After you have edited the new post's header, you can remove the existing one.
+   After you have edited the new post’s header, you can remove the existing one.
 Optionally, remove the main octopus.com image which is typically at the top of the original post too.
 This prevents having the same image appear twice in quick succession:

    <img src="{{site.url }}/assets/img/republishing-post-remove-header-image.png" />

 1. Use the dev.to review option while editing.

-   It's useful to keep checking what the republished post will look like.
+   It’s useful to keep checking what the republished post will look like.
 Switching between this and the editor is a good way to check the post looks the way you expect.

 1. Upload any images, or change markdown and image links to full URL paths.

-   Any images from the original post won't resolve in dev.to unless you upload them.
+   Any images from the original post won’t resolve in dev.to unless you upload them.
 Preferably, look for any image files in the markdown and change them to their full path.
 For example:

    ```md
    ![Project sequential deployment process](project-sequential-deployment-process.png)